 Point of Service (POS) options are increasing in popularity as workers evaluate the costs of available options.
 First, however, the consumer must develop a more sophisticated understanding of the rules to make a reasonable choice.
 For example, a POS plan combines some aspects of both the HMO and the PPO structure.
 Like an HMO (health maintenance organization), a POS typically involves coordinating care through a primary care physician.

-• Have fewer than 25 full-time (or equivalent) eligible workforce
+Have fewer than 25 full-time (or equivalent) eligible workforce

-• Pay average wages of less than $53,000 annually (with an adjustment for inflation)
+Pay average wages of less than $53,000 annually (with an adjustment for inflation)

-• Pay at least half the cost for each worker (not for dependents)
+Pay at least half the cost for each worker (not for dependents)

 One component to consider for employers crafting employee benefit packages is an EAP (Employee Assistance Program.)
 Of course, many large companies have had these tools in their toolbox for a long time.
 Still, popularity has spread, particularly during the recent pandemic years.
 An EAP is best known for offering fast, confidential support to workers experiencing stress, but it can go further.

 The EAP experience often begins online when a worker reaches out for help.
 It could be that they are in a crisis—emotional, financial, and family problems are common catalysts for EAP usage.
-Usually, the program will provide a small number of sessions that don’t require using the healthcare coverage 9if applicable) or referral to other resources.
+Usually, the program will provide a small number of sessions that don’t require using the healthcare coverage if applicable) or referral to other resources.

-A large group health insurance coverage involves a health plan covering eligible employees at a company with 51 or more employees.
+A large group health insurance coverage involves a health plan covering eligible crew at a company with 51 or more employees.
 These employers are obligated by the ACA to provide their workers with health insurance coverage that meets the Act’s standards for affordability and comprehensive coverage.

 Also, as a result of the ACA, large group health plans must spend 85 percent of premiums on medical treatment and quality programs, leaving 15 percent for administrative and marketing costs, plus profit.